Fix Problems Before They Start with Our Preventive Roof Maintenance Program

 Finally, we have shingle roofing.
 Asphalt shingle roofing is one of the most common types across Florida and the U.S. as a whole due to its cost efficiency and versatility.

-Unfortunately, shingle roofs are not exempt to the need for maintenance.
-Exposure to the elements can damage the tiles themselves, as well as promoting biological growth such as blue algae.
+Unfortunately, shingle roofs are not exempt from the need for maintenance.
+Exposure to the elements can damage the tiles themselves, as well as promote biological growth such as blue algae.
 For this reason, shingle roofing must be regularly cleaned to prevent the buildup of harmful substances.